Education Menu

 Eligibility

-All URP participants may take part in the Bioinformatics and Computational Biology program.
+All URP participants may take part in the Bioinformatics and Computational Neuroscience program.
 NSF-supported REU participants are selected from among the URP participants.
-Students supported by NSF must be citizens or permanent residents of the United States or its possessions.
+Students supported by NSF must be citizens or permanent residents of the United States or its territories/possessions.
 If you are interested in bioinformatics and computational neuroscience, including research in any of the labs listed above, but are not a US citizen or permanent resident, you are eligible for the program through sponsorship from non-restricted URP fellowships.

 As for all URP participants, NSF-supported students must be currently enrolled as undergraduates.
 An undergraduate student is a student who is enrolled in a degree program (part-time or full-time) leading to a baccalaureate or associate degree.
 Students who will have graduated before the program starts in June are not eligible.